icedice/SnowplowDeployments/README.md

 * Run `docker build -f Dockerfile-scala-alpine -t scala-alpine .`.

 ### Building scala-collector
 * Build the scala-collector by following the instructions in the Snowplow project (see _snowplow/2-collectors/scala-stream-collector/README.md_).
+It is a good idea to run `sbt clean` before assembling the jar file as this will ensure that no old jar files are present and accidentally used in the docker images.
 * Run `docker build -f Dockerfile-scala-collector -t scala-collector .`.

 ### Building stream enricher
 * Build the stream enricher by following the instructions in the project (see _snowplow/3-enrich/stream-enrich/README.md_).
+It is a good idea to run `sbt clean` before assembling the jar file as this will ensure that no old jar files are present and accidentally used in the docker images.
 * Run `docker build -f Dockerfile-stream-enrich -t stream-enrich .`.

 ## Deploying the iglu repo